 - Combine all ingredients into a small saucepan and turn heat to medium/high.

-- Once oatmeal is at desired consistency, remove from heat and serve immediately.
+- Once oatmeal is at the desired consistency, remove from heat, and serve immediately.

-PS: It’s National Oatmeal Day and I didn’t even know it. #winningatlife.
-Now check out these 50 delicious oatmeal recipes that will turn you into an absolute oatmeal lover…if you aren’t already there 😉
+If you didn’t like that oatmeal recipe above, we’ve got a lot more inspiration where that came from!
+Now check out all of our best oatmeal recipes that will turn you into an absolute oatmeal lover…if you aren’t already there 😉

 Stovetop Oatmeal Recipes